AryanRai/chyappy/README.md

-﻿# chyappy
-a data simple easy to use one way sensor data transmission protocol for RS485 and other applications specifically when logging

-# Communication Protocol and Implementation for STM32, Arduino, and Raspberry Pi
+﻿# Communication Protocol and Implementation for STM32, Arduino, and Raspberry Pi

 ## Overview
 This documentation describes a custom protocol for sending sensor data from an STM32 microcontroller to an Arduino and a Raspberry Pi using RS485 and UART.
 The protocol includes the sensor type, sensor identifier, and sensor data, with a checksum for data integrity.